jamesnpe13/PrintMate-IBOS/readme.md

-# **Streamline360 IBOS**
+# **Streamline+ IBOS**

 ### **Streamline Your Print Business Operations**

-**Streamline360 IBOS** is an all-in-one Integrated Business Operating System (IBOS) designed to revolutionise print business management.
+**Streamline+ IBOS** is an all-in-one Integrated Business Operating System (IBOS) designed to revolutionise print business management.
 Built using **AvaloniaUI**, it provides a comprehensive suite of tools, combining ease of use, scalability, and cross-platform compatibility for Windows, macOS, Linux, and mobile platforms.

 ---